Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Ingest) mainly functions as an ingest format to a packager or active media processor, while the second interface (DASH/HLS Ingest) works mainly to ingest media presentations to an origin server, cloud storage or CDN.
+   Smart implementations could implement both interfaces as one unified interface as illustrated in the examples, but separate interfaces were defined as to reduce overhead.

    [[#workflows]] provides more background and motivation for the two interfaces.
 We further motivate the specification in this document